 Now that the rider knows how to operate the shifters, it is time to bring it all together.

 The next step is for children to learn when to shift and what gear to shift into.
-As long as the rider responds to your "finger" and "thumb" instructions, you'll be able to coach the rider to shift into the gear that you believe is correct for the terrain.
-For example, if you approach a steep hill you might instruct the rider to "click the thumb lever 3 times".
+As long as the rider responds to your "small lever" and "big lever" instructions, you'll be able to coach the rider to shift into the gear that you believe is correct for the terrain.
+For example, if you approach a steep hill you might instruct the rider to "click the big lever 3 times".
 From my experience, through this type of coaching children quickly catch on to when they should be shifting and the gear that they should be in.